GrooveHacker/fnaf-irl/README.md

 - Before returning to the computer, the flashlight must be returned to its spot next to your phone.

+**TIP:** Use the cameras to check if an animatronic is scanning a QR code.
+If you see their screen turn green, they're coming after you.

 ### Animatronic
 Your goal is to hit the `ATTACK` button on the guard's phone.